 If you’ve got the time, we’d definitely suggest using all four comparison sites to get a nice range of insurance quotes to choose from.
 That being said, some insurers simply won’t show up on these comparison sites—or, they’ll only offer you cheaper deals if you go direct.
 You might, therefore, want to have a look at insurers like Aviva, Direct Line and Admiral.

 |When you’re sending off for quotes, you’ll be asked to provide the following information:

 Other information you might need to provide includes how you intend to use your car, e.g., for social purposes, social and commuting, or social, commuting and for business.
 You’ll also be asked where you intend to keep your car during the day/night.
 It’s important that you tell the truth to your insurer—even the tiniest white lie can catch you out!

-Before you start your search, however, you might want to look at some ways you can get yourself a better deal below.
+Before you start your search, however, you might want to look at what to look for when buying car insurance and some of the ways you can get yourself a better deal below.